john-judge/not-just-another-race-timer/README.md

 To debug the client-side JS code, view the Console and debug Sources from **Chrome > CTRL + SHIFT + I**.

+To have HTML changes be reflected in the web app (http://jmjudge2.web.illinois.edu/not-just-another-race-timer), you may need to restart the app from **cPanel > Software > Setup Node.js App > Restart the Application**

 ## Data Collection